MicrosoftDocs/azure-docs/includes/storsimple-install-update2-hotfix.md

 1. Monitor the install progress using `Get-HcsUpdateStatus` command.
 The update is complete when the `RunInProgress` changes to `False`.

-2. After the installation is complete, the controller on which the maintenance mode hotfix was installed will be rebooted.
+2. After the installation is complete, the controller on which the maintenance mode hotfix was installed restarts.
 Log in as option 1 with full access and verify the disk firmware version.
 Type:

 	`Get-HcsFirmwareVersion`